tmilen/The-Telecom-Churn-Radar/README.md

 The application includes a **Feature Importance Chart**, showing which factors most influence churn prediction.

-This helps in understanding:
+This helps in understanding customer behavior patterns and key drivers of churn.
-- Customer behavior patterns
-- Key drivers of churn

 ---